ABHIJITHCV11/An-analysis-of-people-who-quit-their-jobs/README.md

 - Gender:
   - A large number of male employees left the company as compared with female employees.
+  - Among females, 14.7% quit their jobs, while 17.0% quit theirs.

 <kbd>  ![](images/gender.PNG)  </kbd>

 - Job role and number of companies:
-  - Laboratory technicians who worked in only one company before 149 solutions contributed the most to the attrition rate.
+  - Laboratory technicians who worked in only one company before 149 solutions contributed the most to the quitting rate.
+  - There were fewer quitters among those who worked at eight or nine different jobs
 <kbd>  ![](images/job_roles_vs_no_companies_worked.PNG)  </kbd>